diamirio/backend-nx-skeleton/packages/nestjs-util-restful/README.md

 ### Request-Profiler

-On `debug` logger level the request profile informs you when an request got started and when it was finished.
-It also logs down the information, how many seconds the request took.
+On `debug` logger level the request profile informs you when a request got started and when it was finished.
+It also logs down the response code information and how many seconds the request round-trip took.

 **Usage**